GabrielSouza007/gabrielsouza007/README.md

 <div align="left">

-I am a Front-End Developer, in love with the tech area and passionate about solving problems.
+I'm a Front-End Developer, in love with the tech area and passionate about solving problems.

 I love challenges and I want to grow professionally every single day.